Running Deployments with Github Actions

 DevOps Days NZ 2016

 On Friday 30th September, a colleague and I spoke at Devops Days 2016 in Wellington.
 It was an awesome experience, and the first time I’ve spoken on technical and non-technical topics at an industry conference.
-The talk I gave is available on Speakerdeck.
-I’ve also embedded it below: I think that the one thing that I took away from Devops Days NZ 2016 was this.
-It’s very easy to get wrapped up in your own problems in this industry....
+The talk I gave is available on Speakerdeck .
+I’ve also embedded it below: I think that the one thing that I took away from Devops Days NZ 2016 was this. ...

 October 5, 2016 · 1 min · Alex